vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/virtual-tpm/README.md

 ### Does vTPM work with vGPUs?

 Yes.
 However, vGPUs and DirectPath I/O do not work with Virtualization-Based Security, due to the multiple layers of hypervisors in use when Microsoft Credential Guard is enabled in the guest.
-This is a limitation in CPU hardware, not a limitation in vSphere or VMware Cloud on AWS.
+This is a limitation in CPU hardware (there are currently not enough levels of indirection in the CPU hardware nested page tables to do this in a way that performs well), not a limitation in vSphere.

 ### Does the vTPM work with wolfTPM?